-Keyloggers, also known as system monitoring or keystroke loggers, are malware types created to monitor and record all the keystrokes made when an unsuspecting user is typing on an infected computer’s keyboard.
-Other types of keyloggers are created for mobile devices running different types of operating systems.
+Keyloggers, also known as system monitoring or keystroke loggers, are malware types created to monitor and record all the keystrokes on an infected computer’s keyboard.
+Other types of keyloggers work on mobile devices running different types of operating systems.

 A keylogger malware program stores the collected information and sends it remotely to a malicious cyber actor who can then use other tools to extract sensitive information.
 In comparison to most malware attacks, keyloggers don’t harm the systems they infect but instead facilitate unauthorized access to confidential data.
 Attackers often use keyloggers to collect sensitive financial and personal information and use it for monetary gains.